kpunith8/Links-and-Tutorials/React-Redux/React-Features.md

-## React basics
+## React basics - Lagacy
 - Mounting process has 4 lifecycle methods, invoked in the following order:

-	- `constructor()` - Initial state declartion and binding of callback functions can be registed here, if you are using ES6 arrow functions, then no need to bind callbacks in `constructor`
+	- `constructor()` - Initial state declaration and binding of callback functions can be registered here, if you are using ES6 arrow functions, then no need to bind callbacks in `constructor`

 	- `static getDerivedStateFromProps(props, state)` - It is important to know that this is a static method and it doesn’t have access to the component instance.

 	- `render()`

-	- `componentDidMount()` - Asynchrous data fetch can be done here
+	- `componentDidMount()` - Asynchronous data fetch can be done here

 - Update lifecycle of a component when the state or the props change, there are 5 lifecycle methods, in the following order:
 	- `getDerivedStateFromProps()`

 	- `shouldComponentUpdate(nextProps, nextState)`

 	- `render()`

 	- `getSnapshotBeforeUpdate(prevProps, prevState)`

 	- `componentDidUpdate(prevProps, prevState, snapshot)`

 - Unmounting lifecycle.
 It has only one lifecycle method